Introducing Link On-Demand

 There are several different ways to request Link On-Demand rides, including:

-- Mobile app (TransLoc): Additional benefits including user-friendly ride requesting, ride alerts, vehicle tracking in real time, one-click ride requests based on ride history, timeline of origin-to-destination
+- Mobile app (TransLoc): Additional benefits including user-friendly ride requesting, ride alerts, vehicle tracking in real-time, one-click ride requests based on ride history, and a timeline of origin-to-destination

 - Online scheduling

 - A phone call to BATA Customer Service at 231.941.2324